saurabh-das7/llm-eval-toolkit/docs/05_risk_and_cost.md

 **Category:** Security

-**Description:** The Gemini API key could be accidentally committed to the GitHub repo, exposing it publicly.
+**Description:** Gemini API key accidentally committed to the GitHub repo.

-**Probability:** Low — Streamlit secrets management and `.gitignore` configuration prevent this if set up correctly.
+**Probability:** Low — Codespaces Secrets and Streamlit secrets management prevent this when followed correctly.

-**Impact:** Medium — a compromised key on a free tier account has limited financial impact (no billing attached) but requires key rotation and could exhaust the daily quota before rotation.
+**Impact:** Medium — free tier has no billing attached, so financial exposure is zero.
+But key rotation is required and daily quota could be exhausted.

 **Mitigation:**
-- API key stored only in Streamlit secrets manager (production) and `.env` file (local dev)
+- API key stored in GitHub Codespaces Secrets (dev) and Streamlit secrets manager (prod)
-- `.gitignore` excludes `.env` and `.streamlit/secrets.toml` from day one — verified before first commit
+- `.gitignore` excludes `.env` and `.streamlit/secrets.toml`
-- If accidental exposure occurs: revoke key immediately in Google AI Studio, generate new key, update Streamlit secrets
+- Key rotation: revoke in Google AI Studio, generate new, update Streamlit secrets

-**Escalation trigger:** Any commit that contains a string matching `AIza` (Google API key prefix).
+**Escalation trigger:** Any commit containing a string matching `AIza` (Google API key prefix).

 ---

-### R7 — Evaluation Prompt Injection via User Input
+### R7 — Git Divergence Between Codespace and GitHub

-**Category:** Security / LLM behaviour
+**Category:** Execution / Version control

-**Description:** A malicious user could craft a product description or ad copy designed to manipulate the evaluation prompt — for example, instructing the model to always return READY TO SERVE regardless of actual quality.

-**Probability:** Low — the app is a portfolio demo, not a production product with adversarial users.

-**Impact:** Low — the consequence is a skewed scorecard, not data loss or financial harm.

-**Mitigation:**
-- System prompt clearly separates the rubric instructions from user-supplied content
-- User input is passed as data (within quotes in the prompt), not as instructions
-- Input length limits (150 words for product description, 30/90 chars for ad copy) reduce the attack surface

-**Escalation trigger:** Not applicable at portfolio demo scale — document for awareness only.
+**Status: MATERIALISED AND RESOLVED**

+**What happened:** During the docs phase, files were edited directly on GitHub browser.
+This created commits that the Codespace didn't have.
+When M5 commits were pushed, git rejected the push with `non-fast-forward` error.
+Resolved with `git push --force`.

+**Prevention going forward:** Once a Codespace is active, never edit files directly on GitHub browser.
+All changes go through the Codespace.

 ---